 Predictability of tariffs

 The Company revises TNUoS tariffs each year to ensure that these remain cost-reflective and take into account changes to allowable income under the price control and TOPI.
 There are a number of provisions within the Transmission Licence and the CUSC designed to promote the predictability of annually varying charges.
-Specifically, The Company is required to give the Authority 150 days notice of its intention to change use of system charges together with a reasonable assessment of the proposals on those charges; and to give Users 2 months written notice of any revised charges.
+A set of controls limit the variance between forecasted and actual tariffs across a rolling 10 year period.
+In addition, The Company is required to give the Authority 150 days notice of its intention to change use of system charges together with a reasonable assessment of the proposals on those charges; and to give Users 2 months written notice of any revised charges.
 The Company typically provides an additional months notice of revised charges through the publication of “indicative” tariffs.
 Shorter notice periods are permitted by the framework but only following consent from the Authority.

 These features require formal proposals to change the Transmission Use of System Charging Methodology to be initiated in October to provide sufficient time for a formal consultation and the Authority’s veto period before charges are indicated to Users.

-More fundamentally, The Company also provides Users with the tool used by The Company to calculate tariffs.
+The Company provides Users with the tool used by The Company to calculate tariffs.
 This allows Users to make their own predictions on how future changes in the generation and supply sectors will influence tariffs.
 Along with the price control information, the data from the Seven Year Statement, and Users own prediction of market activity, Users are able to make a reasonable estimate of future tariffs and perform sensitivity analysis.

-To supplement this, The Company also prepares an annual information paper that provides an indication of the future path of the locational element of tariffs over the next five years.
-This analysis is based on data included within the Seven Year Statement.
+The Company prepares an annual information paper that provides an indication of the future path of the locational element of tariffs over the next ten years. .
 This report typically includes:

 an explanation of the events that have caused tariffs to change;